A Fairytale Portugal Honeymoon for Explorers and Wine Lovers

 What to Pack for a Portugal Honeymoon

 You'll want to pack for the range of experiences you'll experience during a Portuguese honeymoon.
-Lightweight clothing is ideal for the summer months, but it's advised couples pack layers like cardigans for evenings.
+Lightweight clothing is ideal for the summer months, but it's advised couples pack layers like cardigans for evenings in their honeymoon luggage, too.
 Fashionable, lightweight scarves will look chic while keeping your neck and shoulders warm.
 Couples will want to prepare stylish clothes and shoes for wine tastings, upscale dinners and dancing.

 Heels may be fun for nightclubs and restaurants.
 But bring comfortable shoes like flats for wine tastings, particularly if you plan on exploring the cellars.
 A good set of walking shoes or sneakers are also ideal for day trips and sightseeing.
 SPF, a bathing suit and towels are must-haves for the beach.
-Don't forget: you'll need a power adapter to charge devices.
+Don't forget: you'll need a power adapter to charge devices, so be sure to include one on your packing checklist.